Prince of Anhua rebellion: Ming government's response

-After news of the rebellion reached Beijing, the Zhengde Emperor consulted with his Grand Secretaries and ministers and adopted a comprehensive set of measures.
-He dispatched Shen Ying, Count of Jingyang, and Yang Yiqing, Censor-in-chief, to lead the counter-rebellion.
-Both had extensive experience and success in the northwest frontier and in Ningxia itself.
-The government expected them to utilize their knowledge of the area and personal connections with local officers.
-Additionally, the Emperor promoted a number of Ningxia officers, including Qiu Yue.
 He also allocated 300,000 liang (11.2 tons) of silver for the Ningxia soldiers, with each rebel soldier who returned to the government side receiving one liang (37.3 grams).
 On 2 June, he declared a broad amnesty for the rebels (except for those who committed the most serious crimes), abolished the new tax regulations for the military peasants in Ningxia, and forgave their tax debts.
 He also granted amnesty for minor crimes committed by princes throughout the empire.
 On 2 June, he appointed the eunuch Zhang Yong as the head of military affairs in Ningxia, sending him there with 30,000 men from the capital's garrison.
 This was the first time in the Ming dynasty that a eunuch had independent command of an army.
 Additionally, on the recommendation of Yang Yiqing, one million liang of silver were sent to Xuanfu, Datong, and Yansui to cover the costs of troop movements.

 The government in Beijing received news of the prince's capture on 15 June through a report from Cao Xiong.
 Yang Yiqing, who was on his way to the scene, learned of the end of the rebellion and became concerned that the Beijing army, now no longer needed, would cause more harm than good.
 He urged for their recall, which was approved by the Emperor on 23 June.
 On 14 July, Yang Yiqing and Zhang Yong met in Lingzhou while on their way to Ningxia.
 They conducted a large-scale investigation into the rebellion, during which they arrested several hundred individuals.
 In order to calm the situation, they implemented various measures such as compensating the families of the victims (five liang of silver each) and the injured (three liang).